dgaydukov/cert-ocpjp11/files/ocpjp11.md

 And one implementation of concurrent publisher `SubmissionPublisher`.
 There are 2 ways for producer-consumer problem:
 * pull (no backpressure) - when consumer polls producer, upside - consumer controls speed, downside - waste of resources for polling
-* push (backpressure on consumer) - when producer pushes to consumer, upside - no waste of resources, downside - if consumer slower then producer, we may have data loss
+* push (backpressure on consumer) - when producer pushes to consumer, upside - no waste of resources, downside - if consumer slower than producer, we may have data loss
 * push-on-request (backpressure on producer) - when producers pushed to consumer based on consumer request, so we combine upsides from both pull/push approach
-To summirize reative is when consumer decide when to handle next item, by signalling it to producer, and it's the job of producer to handle multiple consumers, based on their speed.
+To summarize reactive is when consumer decide when to handle next item, by signalling it to producer, and it's the job of producer to handle multiple consumers, based on their speed.
 Notice that java9 is very open, for `Publisher` there is only 1 method to implement `subscribe`, the actual `publish` implementation is up to you, in case of SubmissionPublisher it called `submit`.
 It's under `java.util.concurrent` package, cause handle multiple consumers based on their speed, required some concurrency/buffering handling.
-For transformation we have `Processor` interface which is both consumer & producer, and you need to implement both, first to consume items, transform inside, and then publish to another consumer.
+For transformation, we have `Processor` interface which is both consumer & producer, and you need to implement both, first to consume items, transform inside, and then publish to another consumer.
 Backpressure handling - 2 ways to handle this:
 * increase buffer size